 I thought it may be helpful to share my birthin’ experiences.
 I’ve only had two (that I know of) and I’ll try to keep the graphics and horror to a minimum.

-I was 42 weeks pregnant with my first son when my doctor decided it may be worth inducing me.
+I was 42 weeks pregnant with my first son when my doctor decided it might be worth inducing me.
 (Frankly, I think it was because her waiting room wouldn’t hold me anymore and she was sick of my whining.)
 So I waddled into the hospital all ready to give birth with my extra pillow and overnight bag.

 The first thing they did was give me a foley induction which is inserting a small balloon into your cervix to get the party started.
 It’s about as pleasant as it sounds and, to my surprise, I was sent home after being told that if it falls out, it’s a good thing.
 Er, okay.
 Well, it didn’t fall out so I shuffled in the next day all ready for step two.

 Yes, he was Satan.
 He was old, mean and seemed like something out of a bad Grey’s Anatomy episode.
 Now, many women I have spoken to said that this didn’t hurt at all so don’t be scared off by my experience, but he used something that looked like a knitting needle to break my water and you could have peeled me off the ceiling.
 He kept telling me to “relax” which seems to be what medical professionals say to imply that any pain is self-inflicted rather than having anything to do with what they are up to.